maccu71/projects/README.md

 - the same scheme happens on the next node(s).

 RollingUpdate is the default update strategy in DaemonSet that automatically rolls out changes to Pod instances according to a defined strategy.
-When the DaemonSet definition changes (e.g., container image, port changes), Kubernetes automatically initiates the update process.
-This involves replacing old Pod instances with new ones, ensuring smooth transition without service disruption.
+When the DaemonSet definition changes (e.g., container image, port), Kubernetes automatically initiates the update process.
+This involves replacing old Pod instances with new ones, ensuring smooth transition without service disruption (we just need to change manifest and apply it).

-If we change updateStrategy to OnDelete we are forced to manual deletion and recreation of Pods to apply updates (when DaemonSet definition changes - e.g. container image or port, the update is not automatically applied to existing Pod instances)
+If we change updateStrategy to OnDelete we are forced to manual deletion and recreation of Pods after applying changes.
+The update is not automatically applied to existing Pod instances)

-Instead, users need to manually delete existing DaemonSet pod (kubectl delete pod ..) or issue - kubectl apply -f file_with_manifest with the new DaemonSet definition.

 Key Differences:
 Manual or Automatic Update?
 OnDelete requires user intervention to delete and recreate Pods for updates.
-RollingUpdate handles this automatically.
+RollingUpdate handles this automatically = just change manifest + apply it.
-OnDelete can be used for more controlled Pod lifecycle management but increases user management and responsibility.
+OnDelete can be used for more controlled Pod lifecycle management but increases user management and responsibility = change manifest + apply it + delete pod.

+Final words:
 RollingUpdate offers a simpler and more automatic update method.

-Final words:
-The choice of strategy depends on specific application requirements, update policies, and the level of control you want to maintain over the Pod update process in your Kubernetes cluster.
+But the choice of strategy depends on specific app. requirements, update policies, and the level of control you want to maintain over the Pod update process in your Kubernetes cluster.

+Now, we can wind up all by issuing: kubectl delete -f https://raw.githubusercontent.com/maccu71/projects/master/ds-update.yml

+But, what are those `NOMINATED NODE` and `READINESS GATES` shown on the last output?
+Let's dive into this topic.

 <br/><br/>